JCMexplains/writing-for-success-2023/textbook.md

 > I have to take four classes this semester: Composition, Statistics, Ethics, and Italian.

-### Colons to Introduce a Quote
+### Introducing a Quote

 You can use a colon to introduce a quote.

 > Mark Twain said it best: "When in doubt, tell the truth."

-If a quote is longer than forty words, skip a line after the colon and indent the left margin of the quote five spaces.
-Because quotations longer than forty words use line spacing and indentation to indicate a quote, quotation marks are not necessary.

-> My father always loved Mark Twain's words:
->
-> There are basically two types of people.
-People who accomplish things, and people who claim to have accomplished things.
-The first group is less crowded.

-**Tip**

-Long quotations are called block quotations.
-Block quotations frequently appear in longer essays and research papers.
+Especially long quotations are called *block quotations*.
+They get special formatting.

+In APA style, a block quotation is any quote 40 words or longer (*Publication Manual* p.
+270).
+In
+MLA style, a block quotation is any quote that "runs more than four lines in your prose" (*MLA Handbook* p.
+306).

+For details of formatting a block quote, check the MLA or APA style websites.
 For more information about block quotations, see **Chapter 11**

-### Colons to Introduce Examples or Explanations
+### Introducing a Definition or Examples

 Use a colon to introduce an example or to further explain an idea presented in the first part of a sentence.
 The first part of the